grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 - Focus on decisions, signals, and trade-offs.
 State the principle behind each step to help readers apply it in new situations.
 - Keep step lists short and link to tasks for detail.
 Keep explanations concise and link to concepts for depth.

-For navigation, place scenarios under a "Scenarios" section within each product’s docs or near "Learn" content, depending on your IA.
+For navigation, place scenarios under a "Scenarios" section within each product's docs or near "Learn" content, depending on your IA.
 Link scenarios from related concepts, tutorials, and tasks to create a learning path.

 ## Write a scenario topic